AntonSol919/linkspace/homepage/index.md

 **Q**: How would it handle unwanted content / spam?
 **A**: You could trust a specific signature to whitelist or blacklist and filter based on that.
 Effectively emulating the current state of affairs.
-Furthermore, linkspace gives us extra tools: Proof of work on hashes, and proof of association public keys vouching for another (i.e. friends of friends).
+Furthermore, linkspace gives us extra tools: Proof of work on hashes, and proof of association with public keys vouching for another (i.e. friends of friends).

 # Why?{#why}